microchip-pic-avr-examples/avr128da48-cnano-adc-window-comparator-mplab/README.md

 1. Open the Data Visualizer:
 <br><img src="images/dv_1.png" width="600">

-2. In the Curiosity Nano COMn tab, click the **Source options** button and set the Baud Rate:
+2. In the Curiosity Nano COMn section, click the **Source options** button and set the Baud Rate:
 <br><img src="images/dv_2.PNG" width="600">

 3. From the same tab, select **New variable streamer**: